Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.06.09 16:00 LYY

+- Finish docker, please visit `https://llmlab.ddns.net:9443/` for our service 🥰

+- Sincerely thanks ZhaoHanHong's computer for building the docker.
+Without his help, we can't finish the docker in time.

 ## 24.06.08 18:00 LYY

 - Modify `generateAPI.py` and `generateUI.py`, speed up IO process.
 Now the time of generating image is almost the same as the time of the music.